jondowson/Zero_Knowledge/README.md

 - [ ] A fairer model of IP sharing that allows for greater granularity of IP ownership.
 - [ ] Increased exposure for exisitng IP and new income streams.

+### Data Sets.
+- [ ] Medical data sets can be straight forward to verify.
+- [ ] Facilitate pooling of datasets - multiple parties can share smaller sets.
+- [ ] Can address the placebo problem of clinical trials involving death.
+- [ ] Data linkage - the integrity and value of data cleansing steps and its initial capture.
+- [ ] Addresses the issue of same patient, different unique id across data sets.

 ### The Platform.

 A platform that provides these services.